-Now, let's limit this custom field to show only a specific object type.
+Now, let's limit this custom field to show only specific object type.

-- 1. Select More () in the Actions column of your custom field (on the Custom fields page), and select Configure.
+- 1. Click the cog wheel at the right of your custom field (on the Custom fields page), and selectConfigure.

-- 2. Select Edit Assets configuration.
+- 2. ClickEdit Insight Configuration.

 - 3. Define the following:

-- Object schema:Mindville resources (or any other that you created)
+- Object Schema: Mindville resources (or any other that you created)

-- Filter scope (AQL):objecttype = Server
+- Filter Scope (IQL):objecttype = Server

-- Type of interaction: Select.
+- Type of interaction:Select

-- Object attributes in issue view: Select which attributes of Server you'd like to see in an issue when you create it.
+- Object attributes in issue view:Choose which attributes of Server you'd like to see in an issue when you create it.